RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 - where should the responsibility lay.
 If truely event, eg email service listening to order created.
 Using queue for async commands.
 - load on cqrs.
 - transactional outbox pattern.
 Storing data in service before publishing it to the service.
 - change data capture - stream output, publish events from the back of it.
-Using dynamodb streams-> publish events.
+Using dynamodb streams. publish events.
 - redid cache for query.
--

 Question: integration event bus, fire and forget, or persistent and support event replay ability?

+It depends on the use case.
+Does it need to get there?
+Then if persistent horizontal client scaling is hard.
+Or fifo queue.
+Ugh.

 Question: how to deal with the common question of: now everything is dependant on a single event bus.
 Worry?